-Carcinosarcoma of the uterus is usually diagnosed after a small sample of tissue is removed from the endometrium in a procedure called a biopsy or curettage.
+Uterine carcinosarcoma is usually diagnosed after a small sample of tissue is removed from the endometrium in a procedure called a biopsy or curettage.
 Once the diagnosis is made, the tumour is removed in a resection specimen known as a hysterectomy.

 When examined under the microscope, the tumour is made up of two parts – a carcinoma and a sarcoma.
 Both parts of the tumour are cancerous.
 The carcinoma part of the tumour is made up of abnormal epithelial cells.
 These cells are normally found on the inside of the endometrium.
 For that reason, the carcinoma part can look like other more common types of cancer that start in the endometrium including endometrioid carcinoma, serous carcinoma, or clear cell carcinoma.
 The sarcoma part is made up of abnormal spindle cells.
 These cells are normally found in connective tissue.

 The sarcoma part can have homologous or heterologous elements.
 Homologous means that the sarcoma looks like the connective tissue normally found in the uterus, such as stroma or smooth muscle.
 Heterologous means that the sarcoma looks like connective tissue not normally found inside the uterus, such as skeletal muscle (which pathologists call rhabdomyosarcoma) or cartilage (which pathologists call chondrosarcoma).
 The presence of heterologous elements is important because it may be associated with a worse prognosis.